domwebber/mqueue/README.md

 # mqueue (Multi-Queue)

-A simple queue interface with support for multiple backends.
+Simple queue interface with support for multiple backends.
 Keep your options open.

 ```ts